 Route 2 - Contrasting the style of the kitchen with the house.
 Designing a modern contemporary kitchen for a period victorian terrace.

 Modern Contemporary Style Kitchen are simple and sleek, with a cool contemporary feel.
-Modern materials are included in the design of kitchen from stainless steel worktops to glass splashbacks.
-Choosing the appliance is important for a modern kitchen from integrated ovens to sleek low profiles induction hobs.
+Modern materials are included in the design, such as stainless steel worktops or glass splashbacks.
+Choosing the correct style appliance is important for a modern kitchen, from integrated ovens to sleek low profile induction hobs.

 Inspiration Ideas Cambridgeshire New Build..

-The central island at the Cambridgeshire new build is one of the focal points of the kitchen.
-The island is minimal with the stone top wrapping down each side and space for four bar stools.
-Island breakfast bar are a key component of most kitchens and often where family and friends congregate around.
+The central island at this Cambridgeshire new build is one of the focal points of the kitchen.
+The island is minimal with the stone worktop wrapping down each side providing seating for four people.

 Dropped Ceiling & Extractor

-Another key feature of the kitchen design is the dropped ceiling over the central island.
-The Cambridgeshire new build has a unique feature in the form of a dropped down extractor on simple cables.
+Another key feature of this kitchen design is the dropped ceiling over the central island.
+It has a unique feature in the form of a dropped down extractor on simple cables.
 The ceiling also houses the lighting including a soft glow LED strip around the edge, creating a simple shadow gap.

 Inspiration Ideas Thames Ditton Renovation Project..

-The modern kitchen at Thames Ditton has a simple line and island layout.
-The run of units are set within frame with tall units set either side of the sink.
+This modern kitchen at Thames Ditton has a simple line and island layout.
+The run of units are set within a frame, with tall units set either side of the sink.
 To one side are double ovens and built in fridge freezer and to the other a large larder and preparation cupboard.

-The central island has a raised L-shaped breakfast bar in contrasting dark timber compared with the light gloss units and worktop.
-This dark timber detailing is picked up around the framing on the tall wall units.
+The central island contains a raised L-shaped breakfast bar.
+This is finished in a dark timber contrasting elegantly with the light gloss units and worktop.
+The same timber is picked up around the framing on the tall wall units.

-Metallic splashback with light shelves are used above the sink with embedded hidden LED strips.
-A set of triple simple copper pendants lights are off set on the island with simple ceiling lights and an LED strip lighting used around the edge.
+A metallic splashback with light shelves are used above the sink with embedded hidden LED strips.
+A set of triple copper pendant lights are suspended above the island, with simple ceiling lights and an LED strip lighting used around the edge.

 Some key features of a modern kitchen;